edalorzo/reactive-learning/README.md

 The invocation to `fact(15000, console.log)` would take a while to complete, and would yield an `Infinity` result since the result is beyond the supported arithmetic boundaries of JavaScript, but it would not cause a stackoverflow.

-**Callback hell**: it is a real pain to write nested function.
+**Callback hell**: it is a real pain to write nested functions.
 The code becomes harder to read, to follow, to reason about and to maintain.

 ```javascript
 function multiply(x, y, ret) {